Data Centers in Sønderborg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps in Sønderborg, as of September 2025.
-Businesses connect to cloud providers by extending their networks to major interconnection hubs like Hamburg or Copenhagen, enabling access to all major cloud regions through private network interconnects.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Sønderborg as of September 2025.
+Access to major cloud providers like AWS, Google Cloud, and Microsoft Azure is achieved through private network extensions to major interconnection hubs such as Hamburg or Copenhagen.

 Power Analysis